 Most likely to say: “Shall I make some coffee?”

 Least likely to say: “Shall I make some tea?”

-No longer based in the office, Karen still supplies GreenNet with spiritual guidance whilst running a pub in Oxfordshire, electronically circumnavigating the globe and fighting the good fight for open access to ICTs.
+No longer based in the office, Karen still supplies GreenNet with spiritual guidance whilst working for the APC and, until recently, running a pub in Oxfordshire, electronically circumnavigating the globe and fighting the good fight for open access to ICTs.
 In 2004 she won the inaugural Anita Borg Institute’s Social Impact Award.